safiyat/EFKsetup/Aggregator/README.md

     <br>
     Copy it to the location `/opt/kibana-4.1.2-linux-x64/config/`.

-In addition to the above mentioned configurations, we also need to set the mappings of fields of type `string` in elasticsearch to [`not_analyzed`](https://www.elastic.co/guide/en/elasticsearch/guide/current/mapping-intro.html#custom-field-mappings), using a curl request.
+In addition to the above mentioned configurations, we also need to set the mappings of fields of type `string` in elasticsearch to [`not_analyzed`](https://www.elastic.co/guide/en/elasticsearch/guide/current/mapping-intro.html#custom-field-mappings), using a curl request (or utilising [this script](https://github.com/safiyat/EFKsetup/blob/02b73879d7a7b6698e1fdb15766246f232402862/Aggregator/set_not_analyzed.sh).)